ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Achieving the Best Results

-Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between the content in the editor and in a generated PDF file.
+Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between the content in the editor and in the generated PDF file.
 However, thanks to flexible configuration, adjusting a few configuration options can make the difference hardly noticeable.

 Here are a few configuration tips that will make it easier to achieve a close to 1:1 rendering between the editor content and the output PDF document: